rwtodd/org.rwtodd.agi/README.md

     ./gradlew assemble

-... and there's a custom task `aE:rcl` to print out a java command you can run for the extractor.
+... and there's a custom task `aE:runcmd` to print out a java command you can run for the extractor.
 It can also be `jlink`'ed or `jpackage`'ed and what not but I haven't bothered to do it yet.

 It's a modular (JMPS) project, which can be confusing if you've never dealt with it before.
 For example, if you aren't careful how you run it, the parts of the code that want to load jar resources will fail.
-The `eE:rcl` task's command fails for those tasks too.
-What a deal!
-We suffer for our art.
+The 'aE:runcmd' task output uses all the modular jars so that resource loading always works.

 When you run it, ask for `--help` to see all the command-line switches.
 The switches for numbered resources all take lists, like so: